-The Reverse Osmosis system involves a simple water filtration mechanism.
-Osmosis is the passage or diffusion of water or other solvents through an extremely semi permeable membrane that blocks the passage of dissolved solutes.
-It can filter all sorts of contaminants from ions, pesticides, microorganisms and other chemicals.
-This technology is one among the effective processes that makes desalination possible.
-Desalination is the process of removal of salt from sea water.
-Many water treatment plants now started using this Reverse Osmosis technique to deal with many water-related issues.
+Reverse Osmosis system involves a simple water filtration mechanism.
+The filtration system includes passage of water or other solvents through a semi-permeable membrane.
+The membrane blocks the dissolved solutes that contaminate water.
+The process filters out all sorts of contaminants such as ions, pesticides, micro-organisms and other chemicals from water.
+This filtration process is one among the most effective methods of water purification.
+Desalination is the process of removal of salt from seawater Many water treatment plants now started using this Reverse Osmosis technique to deal with many water-related issues.

 There are various components involved in a Reverse Osmosis system.
-The functions of the components that play an integral part in the Reverse Osmosis system are as follows.
+The functions of the components that play an integral part in the RO system are as follows:

 Ultra Violet disinfection

-Ultra Filtration is a type of membrane filtration in which hydrostatic pressure forces a liquid against a semi permeable membrane.
-This semi permeable membrane used in this process has the ability to remove bacteria and other sorts of microorganisms and bad odor in the water.
-Ultra Filtration is not fundamentally different from reverse osmosis, microfiltration or Nano Filtration, except in terms of the size of the molecules it retains.
-As far as the ultrafiltration method is concerned, it is better in the case of removal of colloids, bacteria and other pathogens and other molecules that are larger than the size of the pores in the semi-permeable membrane.
+Ultra-Filtration is not very different from reverse osmosis, microfiltration or Nano Filtration, except in terms of the size of the molecules it retains.
+Ultrafiltration system helps in removing colloids, bacteria, pathogens and other molecules that are larger than the size of the pores in the semi-permeable membrane.